ome/ome-contributing/docs/third-party-policy.rst

-The wider community, OME’s academically funded staff, and Glencoe Software participate primarily in the first of these methods using the `Scientific Community Image Forum <image.sc>`_ discussion forum for scientific image software sponsored by the Center for Open Bioimage Analysis (COBA) and through OME’s GitHub repositories.
+The wider community, OME’s academically funded staff, and Glencoe Software participate primarily in the first of these methods using the `Scientific Community Image Forum <image.sc>`_ discussion forum for scientific image software sponsored by the
+`Center for Open Bioimage Analysis (COBA) <https://openbioimageanalysis.org/>`_ and through OME’s GitHub repositories.
 OME’s academically funded staff endeavours to at least reply to new threads within 24 hours.
-Here the communication expectations follow time honoured BBS and public internet forum etiquette of “no support via private message unless invited.”
+Here the communication expectations follow time honoured BBS and public internet forum etiquette of “no support via private message unless invited”.

 The rationale for this is simple: